-- 79.1 This clause applies for the purpose of determining a transferred employee's entitlements as an employee of the new employer under an Industrial Instrument or the Industrial Relations legislation. - 79.2 For the purpose of determining those entitlements: - (i) the continuity of the employee's contract of employment is taken not to have been broken by the transfer of the business, and - (ii) a period of service with the former employer (including service before the commencement of this Agreement) is taken to be a period of service with the new employer.
+- 79.1 This clause applies for the purpose of determining a transferred Employee's entitlements as an Employee of the Employer under an Industrial Instrument or the Industrial Relations legislation. - 79.2 For the purpose of determining those entitlements: - (i) the continuity of the Employee's contract of employment is taken not to have been broken by the transfer of the business, and - (ii) a period of service with the former employer (including service before the commencement of this Agreement) is taken to be a period of service with the Employer.